calebshibu/SLAP2-Cellpose/README.md

 # SLAP2-Cellpose

+## Model training and evaluation can be found at https://github.com/AllenNeuralDynamics/FORCEB-kv-refstacks-Cellpose/tree/main
 ## Cellpose Nuclei model retrained with SLAP2 data

 This repository contains a version of the Cellpose nuclei model that has been retrained using SLAP2 data.
 The Cellpose model is a generalist algorithm for cell segmentation.